Stevie-Ray/referrer-spam-blocker/README.md

 The web.config file is located in the root directory of your Windows Server web application.

-## Caddy (HTTP/2 Web Server with Automatic HTTPS): referral-spam.caddy
+## Caddy (HTTP/2 Web Server with Automatic HTTPS): referral-spam.caddy and referral-spam.caddy2

-Move this file next to your Caddy config file given through -conf, and include it by doing:
+Move this file next to your Caddy config file, and include it by doing:

+    # For Caddy 1:
      include ./referral-spam.caddy;
+    # For Caddy 2:
+     import ./referral-spam.caddy2

 Then start your caddy server.
 All the referrers will now be redirected to a 444 HTTP answer

 ## uWSGI: referral_spam.res